 For over two decades, the Glacier Lakes Chapter of Audi Club North America (ACNA) has taught hundreds of drivers – adults and teens – to become better, safer, more confident drivers.
 Our Teen Driving Clinic is the perfect place for drivers to have fun, improve driving skills, and build confidence.
 It’s designed to help improve a driver’s ability to control a vehicle in both normal and emergency situations.

-Our one-day program combines classroom sessions with behind-the-wheel exercises.
+Our one-day program, sponsored by Toyo Tires, combines classroom sessions with behind-the-wheel exercises.
 Drivers learn how to handle their car in various driving conditions and situations, while receiving coaching, encouragement, and praise from their trained, in-car instructor.
 From slalom and skid pad exercises to braking and accident avoidance, we’ll teach you some some of what was left out of those Driver’s Education classes.

 - The cost is $149 per student for this one day course.

 - A light breakfast, lunch and beverages are provided for all attendees.